-36. Provide all costs to team members.
-As early as possible, outline all costs including travel, lodging, immunizations, insurance, souvenirs, passport and visa.
+- Provide All Costs to Team Members - As early as possible, outline all expenses including travel, lodging, immunizations, insurance, souvenirs, passport and visa.

-37. Fundraise individually and as a team.
-Provide a list of ideas and tips for raising funds early on.
+- Fundraise Individually and as a Team - Provide a list of ideas and tips for raising funds early on.

-Put up a donation list of items needed on SignUpGenius, hold fundraisers, and write letters to family and friends with details about the trip and the costs.
+- Give Donors Multiple Ways to Help - Invite people to donate items needed on a sign up, hold fundraisers, and write letters to family and friends with details about the trip and anticipated costs.